saveenr/usql-tutorial/ch01/your-first-usql-script.md

 * It has no header row
 * Each row has the same number of columns

-Now paste the following script in to the Script.usql
+Now paste the following script in to the `Script.usql` window.

 ```
 @searchlog =